 Editor of the New York Times Best-Selling The Answer by Rebecca Sugar; Shadows of the Dark Crystal, the first in a series of young adult novels set in the world of Jim Henson’s The Dark Crystal; the illustrated chapter-book series Beasts of Olympus by Lucy Coats, Adam F. Watkins’s robot-themed picture books (Raybot and Weebot, Raybot, R is for Robot), and the gross-out middle grade horror series Monster Juice by M. D. Payne.

-Paula Manzanero is a Senior Editor of the Who Was? series and ancillary titles of the WHO HQ brand, such as activity books, journals, and joke books.
-She believes that nonfiction can be every bit as magical and compelling as the best novels, and that facts will always matter.
+Paula Manzanero edits the Who Was? series as well as the ancillary titles of the WHO HQ brand, such as activity books, journals, and joke books.
+She also publishes dynamic nonfiction on a wide variety of subjects for ages 8 and up.